Flawless Physio Logo

 Can running shoes help Bunions?

 A bunion is a painful condition affecting the big toe joint.
-There is a significant genetic link to developing a bunion with up to 90% risk factor if your mother had a bunion.
+There is a significant genetic link to developing a bunion with up to 90% risk factor if your mother had one.
 Some people are born with bunions, while others can slowly develop bunions over time from risk factors such as flat feet, fractures and impact activities such as running.

 Best Running Shoes For Bunions